 Abstract Incorporating multiple cameras is an effective solution to improve the performance and robustness of multi-target tracking to occlusion and appearance ambiguities.
-In this paper, we propose a new multicamera multi-target tracking method based on a spacetime-view hyper-graph that encodes higher-order constraints (i.e., beyond pairwise relations) on 3D geometry, appearance, motion continuity, and trajectory smooth- As an important problem in computer vision, multiness among 2D tracklets within and across different camera views.
-We solve tracking in each single view and reconstruction of tracked trajectories in 3D environment simultaneously by formulating the problem as an efficient search of dense sub-hypergraphs on the space-time-view hyper-graph using a sampling based approach.
-Experimental results on the PETS 2009 dataset and MOTChallenge 2015 3D benchmark demonstrate that our method performs favorably against the stateof-the-art methods in both single-camera and multicamera multi-target tracking, while achieving close to real-time running efficiency.
-We also provide experimental analysis of the influence of various aspects of our method to the final tracking performance.
+In this paper, we propose a new multi-camera multi-target tracking method based on a space-time-view hyper-graph that encodes higher-order constraints (i.e., beyond pairwise relations) on 3D geometry, appearance, motion continuity, and trajectory smoothness among 2D tracklets within and across different camera views.
+We solve tracking in each single view and reconstruction of tracked trajectories in 3D environment